Scylla Monitoring Stack¶

 - Disk - 1TB+ of persistent disk storage

-Scylla monitoring stack consists of two components, wrapped in Docker containers:
+Scylla monitoring stack consists of three components, wrapped in Docker containers:

 - prometheus - collects and stores metrics